Discipleship Questions

 February 2, 2025

-Exodus 1-7; 10-17
+EXODUS 1-7; 10-17

 1. Tell about a time you were minding your own business, going through your normal life, and God showed up, revealed himself, or spoke to you in some surprising way.